Owlead works based on campaigns.

 CEO, Chief Executive Officer, COO, CTO, and so on.

-If you are going to use this filter, try to use as many keywords as possible (max. of 10).
-So, Owlead can find a sufficient amount of accounts with those specific keywords in the bio.
+If you will use this filter, try to use as many keywords as possible (max. of 10).
+So, Owlead can find enough accounts with those specific keywords in the bio.

 This filter matches the language you specified against the language of the last tweet of the accounts.